MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`changeLogLabels`** - **Categories**<br>
 `string`.
 Optional.
 Use when `changeLogType = issueBased`.
 Default value: `[{ "label" : "bug", "displayName" : "Bugs", "state" : "closed" }]`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Using this you can categorize changes based on the label associated with the issue/pr.
-For a label you can mention the display name for the category and the state of issue.
-E.g. `"[{ "label" : "bug", "displayName" : "Bugs", "state" : "closed" }]"` .In case a change has multiple labels on it, the first specified label takes priority.
-Leave this field empty, to see a flat list of issues/pr.
+Categorizes changes based on the label associated with the issue or PR.
+For a label, you can mention the display name for the category and the state of issue.
+Examples of labels include: `"[{ "label" : "bug", "displayName" : "Bugs", "state" : "closed" }]"`.
+In cases where a change has multiple labels on it, the first specified label takes priority.
+Leave this field empty to see a flat list of issues or PRs.
 <!-- :::editable-content-end::: -->
 <br>